code-and-effect/effective_slugs/README.md

 # Effective Slugs

 Automatically generate URL-appropriate slugs when saving a record.
-Rails 3 only.

-Also overrides ActiveRecord .find() methods to accept the slug, or an id as the parameter.
+Also overrides ActiveRecord's .find() method to accept the slug, or an id as the parameter.

-Rails >= 3.2.x, Ruby >= 1.9.x.
-Has not been tested/developed for Rails4.
+Rails 3.2.x and Rails 4.

 ## Getting Started